 Scottish missionary David Livingstone, who named the falls in 1855, said: “scenes so lovely must have been gazed upon by angels in their flight”.

 Along the river is the Mosi-oa-Tunya National Park, which offers visitors the chance to spot giraffe, zebra, warthog, buffalo and antelope but the park lacks the big cats that prowl the South Luangwa National Park and the Lower Zambezi.

-It hasn’t stopped luxury operators from opening high-end wilderness lodges along the Zambezi River near Victoria Falls.
+It hasn’t stopped luxury operators from opening high-end wilderness lodges along the Zambezi River near Victoria Falls in Zambia.
 Most are boutique lodges catering to small numbers of guests.